FREQUENTLY ASKED QUESTIONS - FAQ

 WHERE ARE YOU LOCATED?

-DO I HAVE TO REGISTER FOR A TOUR PRIOR?
+DO I HAVE TO REGISTER FOR TOURS & EVENTS PRIOR TO ARRIVAL?

-Tour registrations are required.
-We sell a limited amount of tickets per tour and may have to turn you away if we sell out.
-Please register for a tour online or call us at 480-471-3621 if you experience any difficulties.
+Tour and event registrations are required.
+We sell a limited amount of tickets per activity and will have to turn you away if you are not registered.
+Please register for a online for a tour or event or call the education department at 480-471-3621.

 CAN I COME AND WALK AROUND ON MY OWN?